woawzies/smolboot/README.md

 | Boot sector | 0x000-0x1FF | Bootloader (first 512B) |
 | Kernel      | 0x200-end   | Kernel binary           |

+When the machine starts, the BIOS loads the first 512B (sector 0) into physical RAM address 0x7C00, and then jumps to that memory address.
+Which would look something like this:
+PC = 0x7C00 -> first instruction of bootloader
+Then, the BIOS releases control to the bootloader in the boot sector.
+The bootloader loads the kernel (sector 1 onwards) to physical address 0x1000 and does a jump to that location, handing off control to the kernel. (which you get to write!)
+ya thats it i hope its correct
 ## How do I build and run this?
 > [!NOTE]
 > Use linux.